 No partisan observers, even though the law specifically calls for it in each and every state.

-Anyone care about that?
+Anybody care about that?

 No curiosity whatsoever.

-Chain of custody being broken time and time and time again, bothers nobody.
+Chain of custody being broken time and time and time again bothers nobody.

 You know, all of these issues.

-Um, these guys are data professionals.
+These guys are data professionals.

-Now it's taken a while.
+Now, it's taken a while.

-Unfortunately, I think we did get off on a number of tangents in the beginning, and maybe had some people go off the deep end on some theories that they had that were never proven to be true.
+Unfortunately, I think we did get off on a number of tangents in the beginning and maybe had some people go off the deep end on some theories that they had that were never proven to be true.

 Really smart people, engineers.

-Well, there's a limited amount of space for Bitcoin, so and so forth, and it's going to be a cryptocurrency, and this is how it works, because I know people were encouraging me when Bitcoin was nothing to buy into it, and I just kept saying to everybody that would try to explain it to me that I don't understand it.
+Well, there's a limited amount of space for Bitcoin, so and so forth, and it's going to be a cryptocurrency, and this is how it works.

-And I still don't understand it after uh literally smart people trying to explain it hour after hour after hour.
+And I still don't understand it after literally smart people trying to explain it hour after hour after hour.

-But there are these people that are incredibly brilliant, I mean, people with incredible credentials and background, like uh this guy Justin Mealy and Dave Labou.
+I mean, people with incredible credentials and background, like this guy, Justin Mealy and Dave LeBou.

 Anyway, so December 30th, they presented before the state of Georgia, for example, and their Senate committee, all this information.